 Both ambient air and incoming water temperature play a significant role in determining how long this process takes.
 If the air, water, or a combination of both fall below 45 degrees, it extends the amount of time it takes for the evaporator to reach 48 degrees.

 When this happens, the defrost timer takes longer to start, and harvest cycles extend.
 Together, that means less ice for you’re and your customers.

-If the ice machine has too many extended harvest cycles, the ice machine shuts down into a safe mode.
+If the ice machine or ice chip maker has too many extended harvest cycles, the ice machine shuts down into a safe mode.
 During the safe mode, your ice machine won’t produce ice unless the machine is reset, and the temperature rises.